Shop by Room ➜ Kitchen ➜ Under Sink Water Filters

 Best Under Sink Water Filters

-Cloud is the best under sink reverse osmosis filter.
-It is NSF 58 certified (NSF 58= RO testing!) by NSF itself, which means it’s been verified to remove 98% of TDS, chlorine, and much more for 400 gallons.
-It also remineralizes the water, which is very important.
-A real-time sensor monitors your water quality so replacement filters are sent when needed, not on an arbitrary schedule.
-It has lower water waste than other RO systems (54% recovery rate!)
+Reverse Osmosis is the most effective way to remove contaminants from your water.
+Cloud is the best under sink reverse osmosis filter because it’s actually tested and proven to work!
+It has NSF 58 certfication to remove 98% of impurities for 400 gallons.
+It also remineralizes the water after purifying it, which is very important for your health.
+The coolest part is that it has a sensor that monitors your water quality so replacement filters are sent when needed, not on an arbitrary schedule— super clever.
+Finally, it produces less water waste than other RO systems (a major drawback of RO in general) with a 54% recovery rate— pretty good!
 Self install, including a separate tap, which I prefer for under sink RO because it’s easy to blow through 400 gallons if you’re using RO water for everything through your regular faucet.

-Their specs are almost as impressive as the Cloud, but this is more affordable, and Aquasana does a great job of displaying their NSF 58 test results— this model is certified by WQA to remove 96% of TDS (everything that’s not water; read more below) for 365 gallons, and remineralizes the water as well, something I consider essential for RO.
-Recovery rating is 42.8%.
-No app or water quality monitor, but it does alert you to change the filters every 6 months.
+The Aquasana SmartFlow’s removal rate and features are almost as impressive as the Cloud, but is more affordable.
+It doesn’t monitor your water quality, but it has a 96% contaminant removal rate for 365 gallons.
+Aquasana always does a great job of displaying their test results— and this model is NSF 58 certified by WQA, a legit third party.
+It also remineralizes the water, something I consider essential for RO.
+Recovery rating is 42.8% and it beeps to remind you to change the filters every 6 months.
 Self install, including the separate tap, which comes in a few different finishes.

-This removes 99% of chlorine, PFAS, VOCs, BPA, pharmaceuticals, and more for 800 gallons, certified by WQA.
+The Claryum removes 99% of chlorine, PFAS, VOCs, BPA, pharmaceuticals, and more for 800 gallons, certified by WQA.
 The main difference between this and the Clearly Filtered version is that this has a separate tap, which may mean you can replace filters less often.
 A separate tap allows you to use it just for drinking and cooking water, not for washing dishes or your hands.
-This is what I use in my own kitchen.
+This is what I use in my own kitchen, to save a little water compared to RO, and for the second tap option.
+That said, I’d truly be happy with any of these first 4 filters because they’re all transparent in exactly what they’re capable of, a true rarity in the water filtration world.

-The 3-Stage Under Sink System reduces a long list of contaminants like chlorine, PFAS, VOCs, and more by 90-99% for 2,000 gallons.
+Clearly Filtered’s 3-Stage Under Sink System is a great alternative to RO—and it costs less and doesn’t waste water.
+This filter reduces a long list of contaminants like chlorine, PFAS, VOCs, and more by 90-99% for 2,000 gallons before you need to change filters.
+Impressive!
 This is their only under sink model, and it connects inline with your current faucet, so you don’t need to install a separate tap.
-Self-install with a wrench.
+This makes self-install super easy if you don’t have an existing hole in your countertop and don’t want to figure out how to drill one in.
 Removes fluoride almost as well as an RO system, which is a unique feature.

 I’m a little skeptical how much Hydroviv actually changes their filtration media based on your zip code’s city water data, since there are only a handful of types of filtration media that exist.
 An email conversation with them didn’t clarify much.
 That said, they do have NSF testing and certification for removing chlorine and chloramine for 600 gallons, lead and PFAs for 600, and VOCs for 360 gallons.
 Nothing else has been verified.
-It’s hard to know if changing the media based on your zip code would change these results.
 Connects directly with your existing faucet line.

-This is surprisingly similar to the effectiveness level of both 3-Stage filters listed above; it’s verified to remove 95-99% of chlorine, chloramine, lead, PFAS, VOCs, BPA, other pharmaceuticals (and much more) for 784 gallons.
-784 gallons is about 36 days of regular faucet use, including dishes and washing hands, and while the filter will still work after that, it won’t necessarily be doing so at 99%.
+This is perfect for easy installation without having to add a separate tap, and for renters!
+It is surprisingly effective — it’s verified to remove 95-99% of chlorine, chloramine, lead, PFAS, VOCs, BPA, other pharmaceuticals (and much more) for 784 gallons.
+FYI, 784 gallons is about 36 days of regular faucet use, including dishes and washing hands, and while the filter will still work after that, it won’t necessarily be doing so at 99%.
 If you keep up with filter replacement, this is still a solid choice for its affordability, ease, and verified effectiveness.

 Why do you have 3 requirements for water filters?